How to keep your mind from making things feel worse than they maybe really are.

 Every Monday night from 7:30pm to 9:00pm Mountain Time I hold an open class on Zoom for anyone who wants to find out in plain English about Zen, what it really is and how it is completely compatible with modern life, regardless of your current religion or faith.
 These classes are $10 per week.

 The classes are not straight lectures.
 I normally begin each class with a Zen story or commentary and then move quickly to question and answer, and lively discussion.
 I connect the dots between the various Zen teachings and the day to day reality of life that we all have to deal with, here, and now, in America.

-Every Monday I send out the Zoom link for this class.
-To join these classes sign up here.
+Every Monday I send out the Zoom links to everyone for this class.

 Many people come to me for advice and help with their personal struggles with stress.
 To serve this need I offer one on one sessions over Zoom by appointment for $45 per hour.

 Zen principles and practices have been studied and used for many centuries to address this problem.
 In these sessions my Zen background is more directly focused on this issue rather than a wider study of Zen Buddhism.
 I'm not going to tell you what to think or who you should be.
 I simply share the teachings, wisdom and tools passed down to me and show you how to bring them into your life.